Jack-Waller/pull-request-statistics/README.md

 - **Authored PRs**: Count and list pull requests created by a specific author
 - **Reviewed PRs**: Count and list pull requests reviewed by a specific user
-- **Flexible Date Ranges**: Filter by year, quarter, half-year, month, or a specific date
+- **Flexible Date Ranges**: Filter by year, quarter, half-year, month, week, or a specific date
 - **Filtering Options**: Limit to merged-only PRs or exclude self-authored reviews
 - **Pagination Support**: Configurable page sizes for efficient API usage
+- **Team Members**: List members of a GitHub team within an organisation

 ## Requirements